rswaty/BrandonsSlides/docs/index.Rmd

 ![width](slide12.JPG)

 * Is a team focused on creating products that push conservation forward.
-We perform research, conduct data analysis and generate data visualizations
 * For example, Myles Walimaa wrote R code that can process the raster data inputs needed for development of custom fuelbeds to use in FFT 3.0
 * The CDL can help you take outputs from fuel modeling tools and create infographics, dashboards or interactive charts